Skip to main content

 }

-STEP 3 “Deployment Request - Successful” Automation Rule
+Step 3: Create the “Deployment Request – Successful” Automation Rule

 1. Trigger

-3. Send web request (get Target Environment ID)
+3. Send Web Request (Get Target Environment ID)

 Web request URL: